- 1. Introduction

 The Digital.Humanities@Oxford Summer School (DHOXSS) 2012 takes places from 2nd - 6th July at the University of Oxford.
 DHOXSS delegates will be introduced to a range of topics suitable for researchers, project managers, research assistants, and students who are interested in the creation, management, or publication of digital data in the humanities.

 Each day will also contain plenary guest lectures by experts in their fields, plus sessions on a wide variety of Digital Humanities topics.
 There will be morning surgery sessions to discuss projects and possibilities with tutors.
-The summer school is a collaboration for Digital.Humanities@Oxford between Oxford University Computing Services (OUCS), Oxford e-Research Centre (OeRC), with the assistance of the Humanities Division, the Bodleian Libraries, the Oxford Internet Institute, and e-Research South.
-The DHOXSS is organized by James Cummings and Sebastian Rahtz at OUCS and Erin Snyder at OeRC.
+The summer school is a collaboration for Digital Humanities at Oxford between Oxford University Computing Services (OUCS), Oxford e-Research Centre (OeRC), with the assistance of the Humanities Division, the Bodleian Libraries, the Oxford Internet Institute, and e-Research South.
+The DHOXSS is organized by James Cummings at OUCS.

 There is a full version of the program online but the outline programme for the summer school currently looks like: